PanCakeConnaisseur/user_backend_sql_raw/README.md

   * Not more than 100 characters of the first line are read.
   * Whitespace-like characters are [stripped](https://www.php.net/manual/en/function.trim.php) from
     the beginning and end of the read password.
+* If you specify a socket as `db_host` (only for PostgreSQL), you need to put dummy values for the mandatory values, although they are not required for the socket connection.
+This will be fixed in a future release.

 ### 2. SQL Queries